What is Refuse to provide oral fluid sample or refuse or fail to submit to providing blood sample when unable to provide an oral fluid sample ?

 At National Criminal Lawyers we know that Criminal Law is a matter of Human Rights.
 For this reason, we take pride and passion in representing our clients.
 This pride and passion to assist those charged with an alleged or actual breach of the criminal law is to us a matter of righteous necessity and in that sense, you can always rest assured that National Criminal Lawyers are the best defenders of your rights.
 This true not only when the police have just simply got it wrong OR if they have got it right then we can speak with you and make sure you get you the best result available.

-If you have been charged with any Refuse to provide oral fluid sample or refuse or fail to submit to providing a blood sample when unable to provide an oral fluid sample offence our Team and National Criminal Lawyers are well versed and specialists in having charges either withdrawn and otherwise achieving favourable outcomes.
+If you have been charged with any Refuse or Fail to provide a sample offence our Team at National Criminal Lawyers are well-versed and specialists in having charges either withdrawn and otherwise achieving favourable outcomes.

 Book A FREE Consultation